esfoobar/introduction-to-ai/Presentation.md

   - Task adaptation and flexibility
   - Knowledge synthesis and application
 - Real-World Applications
-  - Writing assistance (Grammarly, Google Docs)
+  - Writing assistance and content generation
   - Customer service automation
-  - Code completion (GitHub Copilot)
+  - Code completion
-  - Content generation and analysis
+  - Knowledge analysis and pattern recognition

 > SPEAKER NOTES (4 minutes):
 >
-> Industry Examples:
-> - Success stories
-> - Implementation challenges
+> What can they do?

+### The Context Window
+- Context Window
+  - The amount of text the model can "see" at once
+  - Determines the scope of understanding and provides guidance
+  - Allows the model to understand the progression of a conversation

+> SPEAKER NOTES (4 minutes):
-> - ROI metrics
+>
+> What is the context?

 ### Challenges and Limitations